 Some tailors are better than others.
 To be sure you get the best for your clothes, ask for recommendations—or at least read some online reviews.

 If you know someone with excellent fashion sense, chances are good they have a tailor.
 You can also ask a high-end clothing store which local tailors they recommend for customers.

-Once you’ve chosen your tailor, make you know how to communicate precisely what you want.
+Once you’ve chosen your tailor, make sure you know how to communicate precisely what you want.
 You can even bring in pictures or other clothes to help demonstrate your ideal fit.

 Keep in mind that they might make some professional recommendations, too.
 For example, the fit you had in mind might not be the most flattering way to wear that item.